MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-environment-settings.md

 4. Customize the following properties according to your needs:
     - Name: Give a suitable name to your pool.
     - Compute node size: The size of compute node you want to run your environment on.
-You can choose the value `Large` and `Small`.
+You can choose the value `Large` for running complex or production DAGs and `Small` for running simpler Directed Acyclic Graphs (DAGs).
-    - Enable autoscale: The min and max number of nodes you want your environment to scale to.
+    - Enable autoscale: This feature allows your Apache Airflow pool to scale nodes up or down as needed.
-    - Extra nodes: Add more nodes to your compute environment.
+    - Extra nodes: Additional nodes enable the pool to run more DAGs concurrently.
+Each additional node provides the capacity to run 3 more workers.

     :::image type="content" source="media/data-workflows/new-custom-pool.png" lightbox="media/data-workflows/new-custom-pool.png" alt-text="Screenshot shows custom pool settings in data workflow.":::